pritamlamkhade/react-a11y-project/README.md

 ## Overview

-This project is my implementation of the String Calculator Kata built with React + TypeScript + Tailwind CSS.
+This project is my implementation of the String Calculator built with React + TypeScript + Tailwind CSS.
 It follows Test-Driven Development (TDD) principles and focuses heavily on accessibility (a11y) best practices.

 - **The goal of this project is to:**